schombert/Fif/docs/safety_semantics.md

 ### Borrows and function calls

 In most ways the rules for borrow constraints and function calls are similar to those for lifetime constraints.
 Namely: When finishing analysis of a function, any borrow constraints not involving the parameters and/or the return value should be discarded.
-All of the remaining borrow constraints must be contained in the constraint list (`⟪ ∥ ... ⟫`) that is part of the declaration of the function or be generated by one of the expressions contained in that list.
+If they involve a lifetime or variable on the left-hand side of the relationship that does not escape the function, the left hand side of the expression should be replaced with ⅀ (abusing the notation slightly).
+If they involve a lifetime or variable on the right-hand side that does not escape the function, the constraint should be discarded.
+All of the remaining borrow constraints must be contained in the constraint list (`⟪ ∥ ... ⟫`) that is part of the declaration of the function, or be generated by one of the expressions contained in that list, or be implied automatically by the function call (for the sake of brevity ⅀⩤x is assumed for all 𝓂ptr, 𝓁ptr, and 𝒹ptr parameters x and ⅀⊣x is assumed for all 𝓈ptr parameters x).
 If any are missing, compilation fails.

 At a call site to the function, all borrow constraints contained in the function's constraint list (`⟪ ∥ ... ⟫`) are added to any existing constraints in the calling function (substituting in the names of the variables passed as parameters and the name that the return value is assigned to as appropriate).
+Constraints that have ⅀ on the left hand side have it substituted with the lifetime of the function call (which is, in textual terms, the line break after the function call between it and the next expression).
+This essentially means that no conflicting borrows may be active while the function is executing, but it will not otherwise conflict with borrow constraints.
 If there are expression within the function's constraint list, any borrow constraints that would be generated by the evaluation of those expressions are also added.
-At this point if the constraints are inconsistent (by violating exclusivity, for example), compilation fails.
+At this point if the constraints are inconsistent (by violating exclusivity, for example), compilation fails, with the exception that exclusivity conflicts between constraints that have ⅀ on the left hand side and other constraints generated by the function call are ignored, but they can conflict with each other.
+(Practically, we can break the call of the function into two stages at the call site.
+The first stage is what the lifetime of ⅀ covers and it is the point where constraints involving ⅀ on the left-hand side of the relationship are added.
+Then, at the second stage, the remaining constraints generated by the function are added, but the lifetime ⅀ resolves to does not cover this point.)

 An early return from a function can be modeled as a Φ statement (see below) of the variables returned.